DFEAGILEDEVOPS/cloud-platform-docs/docs/platform.rst

 Vision
 ------

-Build a safe and agile digital *platform* for digital service builders to stand-up their work upon.
+Build a safe, sustainable and agile digital *platform* for digital service builders to stand-up their work upon.

 | platform
 | /platfɔːm/